Skip to content

 The testing framework runs unit tests every day and regression tests once a week automatically on GitHub.
 However, you can also run the code locally on your machine before contributing code.
 Some of the tests require input data that can be downloaded from here.
 This archive has to be unpacked into a directory within your local copy of SPM called spm/tests/data before running the tests.

-Once the data is downloaded the all the unit tests can be run with the following code snippet.
+Once the data is downloaded all the unit tests can be run with the following code snippet.

 spm_tests('class','unit')